In this blog, we’ll explore the pros and cons of MCS certification to help you figure out whether you need it or not.

 Is MCS a legal requirement?

-Unlike Gas Safe registration, MCS is not a legal requirement.
+Unlike a Gas Safe Registration, MCS is not a legal requirement.

-However, to be issued with an MCS certificate, a heat pump installation must have been carried out by and MCS certified company using MCS certified products.
+However, to be issued with an MCS certificate, a renewables installation such, sucha as heat pump or solar panels, must have been carried out by and MCS certified company using MCS certified products.

 Do I need an MCS certificate?